-The HRCC is responsible for approving the annual grants under the Corporation's performance share unit plan originally adopted on March 30, 2021 (the "PSU Plan"), as well as the performance objectives, the metrics against which performance will be measured at the end of the reference period and the applicable payout target and vesting scale.
+The HRCC is responsible for approving the annual grants under the Corporation's performance share unit plan originally adopted on March 30, 2021 (as most recently amended and restated on February 14, 2025, the "PSU Plan"), as well as the performance objectives, the metrics against which performance will be measured at the end of the reference period and the applicable payout target and vesting scale.
 See "Performance Share Unit Plan" for a detailed description of the terms and conditions attaching to PSUs granted under the PSU Plan.

-For awards made during Fiscal 2022, 2023 and 2024, the chosen performance metric was earnings per share ("EPS") growth.
-PSU awards made during Fiscal 2022 vested and will be settled in Fiscal 2025 as discussed under "Fiscal 2022 PSUs" below, and PSU awards made during Fiscal 2023 and Fiscal 2024 are scheduled to vest in Fiscal 2026 and Fiscal 2027, respectively, following the end of the applicable performance-period.
+For awards made during Fiscal 2022 to Fiscal 2025, the chosen performance metric was earnings per share ("EPS") growth.
+PSU awards made during Fiscal 2022 vested and were settled in Fiscal 2025 as discussed under "Fiscal 2022 PSUs" below, and PSU awards made during Fiscal 2023 to Fiscal 2025 are scheduled to vest in Fiscal 2026 to Fiscal 2028, respectively, following the end of the applicable performance-period.

 The EPS performance objectives for such PSUs were developed taking into account the Corporation's confidential business strategies, plans and initiatives and its expectations regarding financial and operational performance.
 They were set at a challenging and ambitious level and are attainable with significant management effort and disciplined execution.

 The EPS objectives have a threshold, target and maximum performance level.
 If the EPS target for a grant is met at the end of the applicable reference period, payout will be made at 100%.
 If EPS performance is below threshold, there will be no payout.
-For performance between threshold and target and target and maximum, vesting of PSUs is determined on a linear basis.
+For performance between threshold and target and maximum, vesting of PSUs is determined on a linear basis.
 If the EPS target is exceeded, PSUs will be paid out at a rate of up to 200%.
 Payouts are capped at 200% under the Corporation's PSU Plan.